How To Start A Small Vegetable Garden From Scratch

 Q. What vegetables grow well for beginners?

 Ans.
-Easy to grow vegetables like radishes, tomatoes, beetroot, carrots, capsicums, chilies are a great option for beginners.
+Easy-to-grow vegetables like radishes, tomatoes, beetroot, carrots, capsicums, and chilies are a great option for beginners.
 Herbs like parsley, peppermint, basil, and lemongrass are also great options.
 You can also add lettuce, potatoes, and kale to your garden.
+Learn here about how to grow lemongrass in your garden.

 Q. How do you make a small vegetable garden?